Get in Touch with NAME

 Registered European Union Design

-It is also possible to for design owners to apply for a European Union Design which covers all the European Union member states, and consequently affords the following benefits:
+It is also possible for design owners to apply for European Union design protection which covers all the European Union member states, and consequently affords the following benefits:

 - a single application;